sadraskol/entremets/docs/background/roadmap.rst

 * State graph
 * Temporal properties

-The estimate for release is June 2024.
+That's a lot of work still.
+We estimate the work to be over at the end of summer 2023.
-Since this is quite some time, we also have another milestone: confronting :code:`entremets` to production like scenarios.
+The next milestone is confronting :code:`entremets` to production like scenarios.
-The first milestone estimate is August 2023.